 As Ephrat Livni wrote on those who strive for recognition without putting in any work, also known as con artists, “as tales of their incompetence proliferate, the advice to feign greatness, ‘fake it until you make it,’ just doesn’t seem sustainable.
 Grifters in business, the arts, literature, real estate, and wellness are being exposed at alarming rates; they’re paying fines and facing prison time or already in custody, which really takes the shine off imitation awesome.”

-As you navigate the chaos be careful of striving for recognition.
+As you navigate the chaos and practice the art of living well be careful of striving for recognition.
 Perhaps it is better than you strive to be worthy of recognition for making a contribution, achieving an accomplishment, or completing some task.
 Only then would you truly be worthy of recognition.

 Are you striving to be worthy of recognition or solely focused on being recognized?